-- A. Price Decreases.
-Supplier agrees immediately to notify UC of any price decreases from its suppliers, and to pass through to UC any price decreases. - B. Declared Valuation of Shipments.
-Except as otherwise provided in the Agreement, all shipments by Supplier under the Agreement for UC's account will be made at the maximum declared value applicable to the lowest transportation rate or classification and the bill of lading will so note. - C. Title.
+- A. Price Decreases Supplier shall timely notify UC as soon as reasonably possible of, and incorporate any price decreases including from manufacturers for distributed products within 30 days. - B. Title.
 Title to the Goods purchased under the Agreement will pass directly from Supplier to UC at the f.o.b. point shown, or as otherwise specified in the Agreement, subject to UC's right to reject upon inspection.

-- D. Changes.
-Notwithstanding the terms in Article 34, Amendments, UC may make changes within the general scope of the Agreement in drawings and specifications for specially manufactured Goods, place of delivery, method of shipment or packing of the Agreement by giving notice to Supplier and subsequently confirming such changes in writing and a writing signed by both parties.
-If such changes affect the cost of or the time required for performance of the Agreement, UC and Supplier will agree upon an equitable adjustment in the price and/or delivery terms.
+- C. Changes.
+Notwithstanding the terms in Article 34, Amendments, UC may make changes within the general scope of the Agreement in drawings and specifications for specially manufactured Goods, place of delivery, method of shipment or packing of the Agreement by giving notice to Supplier and subsequently both parties confirming such changes in writing If such changes affect the cost of or the time required for performance of the Agreement, UC and Supplier will agree upon an equitable adjustment in the price and/or delivery terms.
 Supplier may not make changes without UC's written approval.
 Any claim of Supplier for an adjustment under the Agreement must be made in writing within thirty (30) days from the date Supplier receives notice of such change unless UC waives this condition in writing.
 Nothing in the Agreement will excuse Supplier from proceeding with performance of the Agreement as changed hereunder.
-Supplier may not alter or misbrand, within the meaning of the applicable Federal and State laws, the Goods furnished. - E. Forced, Convict and Indentured Labor, Supplier warrants that no foreign-made Goods furnished to UC pursuant to the Agreement will be produced in whole or in part by forced labor, convict labor, or indentured labor under penal sanction.
+Supplier may not alter or misbrand, within the meaning of the applicable Federal and State laws, the Goodsfurnished. - D. Forced, Convict and Indentured Labor.
+Supplier warrants that no foreign-made Goods furnished to UC pursuant to the Agreement will be produced in whole or in part by forced labor, convict labor, or indentured labor under penal sanction.
 If UC determines that Supplier knew or should have known that it was breaching this warranty, UC may, in addition to terminating the Agreement, remove Supplier from consideration for UC contracts for a period not to exceed one year.
-This warranty is in addition to any applicable warranties in Articles 6 and 11. - F. Export Control.
+This warranty is in addition to any applicable warranties in Articles 6 and 11. - E. Export Control.
 Supplier agrees to provide UC (the contact listed on the Purchase Order) with written notification that identifies the export-controlled Goods and such Goods' export classification if any of the Goods is export-controlled under the International Traffic in Arms Regulations (ITAR) (22 CFR §§ 120-130), the Export Administration Regulations (15 CFR §§ 730-774) 500 or 600 series, or controlled on a military strategic goods list.
 Supplier agrees to provide UC (the contact listed on the Purchase Order) with written notification if Supplier will be providing information necessary for the operation, installation (including on-site installation), maintenance (checking), repair, overhaul, and refurbishing of the Goods that is beyond a standard user manual (i.e. "Use" technology as defined under the EAR 15 CFR § 772.1), or "Technical Data" (as defined under the ITAR 22 CFR § 120.10).